neo3072/DS-AI-ML-Resources/Interviews.md

         *  Discovery, definition, design, development, and delivery
     +  Describe the product delivery process and the PM's role in it
     +  What makes a product great?
+    +  What's the difference between product vision and strategy
+    +  Rate on scale 0 to 5, 5 being the best, 0 being no experience
+        + Working cross-functionally
+        + Creating a shared vision and understanding with stakeholders and team members
+        + Client and stakeholder communications
+        + Product discovery
+        + Product definition and requirements
+        + Product design (any design skills?)
+        + Product delivery
+    + Describe 2-3 different product development methodologies and compare them
+    + Describe 2-3 different methods for prioritizing product features and stories
+    + What is a product roadmap and how is it generated
+    + Describe and explain the difference between themes, epics, features, user stories, and tasks
+    + What is the difference between the different Kanban class of service types
+    + What is the Kano model
+    + What is cost of delay and CD3
+    + How would you distinguish between low, medium, high, and critical bugs
+    + What's the difference between collaboration and concensus
+    + What is the jobs to be done framework
 - Soft skills and scenario handling
     + Team estimates much longer than work should take
     + Team estimates much shorter than work should take